techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 The bot will merge the pull request **if and only if**:
 - It is Friday morning
 - The PR has the `auto-publish` label
-- All status checks succeeded ✅
+- All status checks succeeded :white_check_mark:
-- The PR has been approved by at least 1 person on the [newsletter team](https://github.com/orgs/techworkersco/teams/newsletter-folks/members) ✅
+- The PR has been approved by at least 1 person on the [newsletter team](https://github.com/orgs/techworkersco/teams/newsletter-folks/members) :white_check_mark:

 ### `needs optimize images` label